 Service of Thanksgiving for the Gift of a Child

-The service of Thanksgiving normally takes place within the context of the main Christian act of worship with the Christian community gathered around, symbolic of the Church’s own welcome and cherishing of children.
-The service of Thanksgiving shares with a Baptism service the importance of welcome and hospitality by the local Christian community.
+The service of Thanksgiving normally takes place within the context of the main Christian act of worship, with the Christian community gathered around, symbolic of the Church’s own welcome and cherishing of children.
+The minister taking the service prays for the child and also for the parents, and says a formal blessing over the child.

 A service of Thanksgiving also provides an opportunity to celebrate all the support that the wider family and friends of the family give to making the home within which a child develops a loving and secure environment.
 The family is reminded that they belong in faith to a wider Church family, and is encouraged to become part of this family, and to see baptism and confirmation as a potential future step.